Types of Fats

 Unsaturated fat is liquid at room temperature.
 It is mostly in oils from plants.
 If you eat unsaturated fat instead of saturated fat, it may help improve your cholesterol levels.
 Try to eat mostly unsaturated fats.
 Monounsaturated fat and polyunsaturated fat are types of unsaturated fat.

-- Monounsaturated fat: This fat is in vegetable oils, such as canola, olive, and peanut oils.
+- Monounsaturated fat: This fat is in avocado, nuts, and vegetable oils, such as canola, olive, and peanut oils.
 Eating foods that are high in monounsaturated fats may help lower your "bad" LDL cholesterol.
 Monounsaturated fats may also keep "good" HDL cholesterol levels high.
 This may lower your risk of heart disease.
 But eating more unsaturated fat without cutting back on saturated fat may not lower your cholesterol.

 Polyunsaturated fat: This type of fat is mainly in vegetable oils such as safflower,